spacetelescope/notebooks/notebooks/COS/README.md

 #### Running Jupyter

-From a new terminal (*make sure that the current working directory encompasses your notebook directory*), simply run either:
+From a new terminal (*make sure that the current working directory encompasses your Notebook directory*), simply run either:

-`jupyter notebook` to begin a notebook kernel (*recommended for new users*)
+`jupyter notebook` to begin a Notebook kernel (*recommended for new users*)

 *OR*

 `jupyter lab` to begin a lab kernel (*more versatile for advanced users*)

 Either of the previous commands should open up a new window in your default web browser (with an address like `localhost:8888/`).
-From there you can navigate to a notebook and open it.
+From there you can navigate to a Notebook and open it.

-If you don't have experience installing packages, you should begin with our **introductory notebook** [Setup.ipynb](https://github.com/spacetelescope/notebooks/blob/master/notebooks/COS/Setup/Setup.ipynb) on setting up an environment for running astronomical Python code.
+If you don't have experience installing packages, you should begin with our **introductory Notebook** [Setup.ipynb](https://github.com/spacetelescope/notebooks/blob/master/notebooks/COS/Setup/Setup.ipynb) on setting up an environment for running astronomical Python code.
 If you do not yet have Jupyter up-and-running, you can read the pre-rendered (`.html`) version [here](https://spacetelescope.github.io/COS-Notebooks/Setup.html).

 <a id=ch3></a>
 ## Notes for those new to `Python`/`Jupyter`/Coding:

 - You will frequently see exclamation points (**\!**) or dollar signs (**\$**) at the beginning of a line of code.
 These are not part of the actual commands.
-The exclamation points tell a jupyter notebook to pass the following line to the command line, and the dollar sign merely indicates the start of a terminal prompt.
+The exclamation points tell a Jupyter Notebook to pass the following line to the command line, and the dollar sign merely indicates the start of a terminal prompt.
 - Similarly, when a variable or argument in a line of code is surrounded by sharp brackets, like \<these words are\>, this is an indication that the variable or argument is something which you should change to suit your data.

 - If you install the full Anaconda distribution with the [*Anaconda Navigator* tool](https://docs.anaconda.com/anaconda/navigator/), (see Section 1 of the `Setup.ipynb` Notebook) you will also have access to a graphical interface (AKA a way to use windows and a point-and-click interface instead of the terminal for installing packages and managing environments).